diviyasubramaniam/AboutMe/README.md

 *Bellevue, WA, USA*

     - Implemented automated monitoring and alerting systems as part of the DevOps practices, reducing incident response time by 50% and aligning with the organization's business objectives.
-    - Developed and executed a rigorous analysis of existing security measures, leading to the enhancement of product testing strategies and implementation of advanced security protocols; resulted in a 15% reduction in security vulnerabilities and improved user trust.
+    - Developed and executed a rigorous analysis of existing security measures, leading to the enhancement of product testing strategies that resulted in a 15% reduction in security vulnerabilities and improved user trust.
     - Spearheaded customer engagement initiatives increasing customer satisfaction by 25% and reducing customer support tickets by 30% through improved product quality and support.

 Jan 2012 - April 2020